Analyze the performance of your API Endpoints

 Example 3: Find the Endpoints that process the most data

-Here's an example of using pipe_stats_rt to find the endpoints which have processed the most data as a percentage of all processed data in the last 24 hours.
+Here's an example of using pipe_stats_rt to find the API Endpoints that have processed the most data as a percentage of all processed data in the last 24 hours:

 Most processed data last 24 hours